ThakaSartu/bubblegumpop/index.md

 In the DFACS meeting, puzzled I told Mashonga the truth, I cant find work, my reputation was being sabotaged and I could not even get a job at ##Kroger the local grocery store.
 I told Mashonga I needed money for food, Constancia would not feed niether me or Coral.
 I asked Mashonga in [This_Family_Meeting](https://www.youtube.com/watch?v=Q8NXhT6_Tx8) if she cared about me dying on the street and she shook her head, no. I was never interviewed with Coral at all, I never got a psych eval until I got to a ##UCLA_Recoup_Center_in_PalmDale_California.

 In early October I saw Coral, in Pasadena, ##California, with a grown man wearing fishnet stockings...
 Shes 9.
 I was shot with a poison dart one day later, my skateboard stolen and my foot began to swell larger that a shoe could fit...
 I was rushed to the emergency room and ##UCLA ##Cut_my_foot_to_the_bone_to_drain_the_infection... <del>I cant run any more and am now handicapped</del>
 ## I_HAVE_HEALED to the point of skating via my familys physical-therapy regimine to keep us healthy as dancers.
-But my toe on the foot that endured the injury still does not work properly and <ins>I now struggle to run</ins></p>
+But my toe on the foot that endured the injury still does not work properly and <ins>I now struggle to run</ins>
-<iframe width="100%" height="315" src="https://www.youtube.com/embed/Q8NXhT6_Tx8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/Q8NXhT6_Tx8" title="YouTube video player"  allowfullscreen></iframe>

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/9sCE3HhjSbY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/AmYdIZhahrQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>